lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2018
+- Leviathan Wakes by James S. A. Corey (June)
 - The Lonely City: Adventures in the Art of Being Alone by Olivia Laing (May)
 - So Good They Can't Ignore You by Cal Newport (May)
 - A Game of Thrones, by George R. R. Martin (April)